cbmira01/FeatureRanking/doc/INSTRUCTIONS.md

     - Visit http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl

-    - Download a wheel appropriate for your OpenCL driver level, vendor type, and Python version.
-For example, for the most recent version of PyOpenCL, Python 3.9, and OpenCL driver level 1.2, try one of the following wheels: pyopencl-2021.2.2+cl12-cp39-cp39-win_amd64.whl pyopencl-2021.2.2+cl12-cp39-cp39-win32.whl
+    - Download a wheel appropriate for your OpenCL version, vendor type, and Python version.
+For example, for PyOpenCL 2021.2.2, Python 3.9, and OpenCL version 1.2, try one of the following wheels: pyopencl-2021.2.2+cl12-cp39-cp39-win_amd64.whl pyopencl-2021.2.2+cl12-cp39-cp39-win32.whl